-Day 15: Wednesday 20 November, Kyoto - Okayama - Matsue
+Day 14: Tuesday 18 November, Kyoto - Okayama - Matsue

+- Shinkansen train Kyoto to Okayama

-- Kouraku-en
+- Kouraku-en Gardens, Okayama

 - Adachi Museum of Art

 - Farewell Dinner at a Local Restaurant

 Today we depart Kyoto and travel by train to Okayama where we visit another of the country's so-called 'Three Great Gardens of Japan', Kouraku-en.
 This garden dates from the Edo period when the daimyo (feudal lord) Ikeda Tsunamasa ordered its construction in 1687.
 Completed in 1700, it has retained its overall appearance with only a few minor changes made over the centuries.
 The garden was used for entertaining guests and also as a retreat for the daimyo.